-The LEA collaborates with the Panhandle Area Educational Consortium (PAEC) to provide training opportunities to Category I teachers.
+The LEA collaborates with the Panhandle Area Educational Consortium (PAEC) to provide training opportunities to Category II teachers.

 The District ESOL Administrator is the district contact who issues notifications to teachers and administrators that they need professional development in ESOL.
 The personnel specialist keeps records of all training activities attended and completed by teachers and administrators.
+Weighted FTE may be claimed for these teachers.